-A lot of debate revolves around why low carb diets help with weight loss.
-Some say it’s because people simply end up eating less calories overall.
-It probably also has a lot to do with the diet’s effect on insulin levels, appetite and other metabolic processes.
+A lot of debate revolves around why low-carb diets help with weight loss.
+Some say it’s because people end up eating fewer calories overall.
+It probably also has much to do with the diet’s effect on insulin levels, appetite and other metabolic processes.

 If you’re happy with your weight and are seeking maintenance, the recommended ratios are:

-If you want to go with an even easier rule of thumb, just divide your macronutrient intake into thirds.
-This kind of diet probably is best suited for thinner and more active persons, but not for those involved in high intensity exercise.
+If you want to go with an even easier rule of thumb, divide your macronutrient intake into thirds.
+This kind of diet probably is best suited for thinner and more active persons, but not for those involved in high-intensity exercise.

 For competitive athletes of all kinds, the ratio of macronutrients fall under these ranges: